 Murder cases can be complex and prosecutors are going to have to prove malice aforethought from your actions.
 Their evidence or testimony can be incorrect or insufficient to prove your guilt.
 Sometimes, police use illegal or improper methods in order to obtain evidence.
 We operate on the principle that an individual is innocent until proven guilty.
 At times, a person accused of murder simply didn't do it.
 Actions taken in self-defense can be misconstrued as murder.
 The prosecution's case can be weak, which may be to your advantage in negotiating reduced charges.

 Prison terms of 15 years, 25 years or life can be imposed on a person found guilty of murder.
 In certain situations, an individual can be sentenced to life imprisonment without the possibility of parole.
 The worst case scenario is a sentence for the death penalty.
-Let our combined 35 years of collective experience go to work for you in the aggressive fight for your freedoms.
+Let our extensive experience go to work for you in the aggressive fight for your freedoms.